core-interaction/core-interaction.github.io/project/harmonic.md

 ## Timeline

-We’ll be adding to this collection of the course of the semester:
+We’ll be adding to this collection over the course of the semester:

 1. Entry due September 13
 1. Entry due September 20